Popseli/Sentiment-Analysis-of-Food-Reviews-Using-Custom-ML-and-Transfer-Learning/README.md

    7. Merging review and summary columns to form a new data input column.
    8. Text pre-processing of the merged data.
    9. Splitting the dataset into train and validation datasets.
    10. Modelling the supervised models with the train data and evaluating them with the validation dataset to find the best-performing model.
-TFIDF and Glove6B's vector representation methods were used for text vectorization for traditional ML and deep learning-based models respectively.
+TFIDF and Glove's vector representation methods were used for text vectorization for traditional ML and deep learning-based models respectively.
    11. Predicting sentiments of the unseen data using the best-performing custom ML model.
    12. Predicting sentiments of the unseen data using the pre-trained BERT model.
    13. Comparing the prediction performances of the custom ML and BERT on the unseen data.